jcolag/entropy-arbitrage/2022-09-04-social-record.md

 ...And *then* he runs away to Cancún, hoping that no pesky independent journalists try to find out what happened to the puppies after the photo shoot.  **Allegedly**.

 Or consider the opposite situation.
 A hypothetical provocateur CEO posts [a highly popular tweet](https://en.wikipedia.org/wiki/List_of_most-liked_tweets) that receives a massive amount of "positive engagement," likes and retweets.
-Then, after the initial excitement about the comment or joke has died down, the imagined provocateur edits his tweet to [threaten employees considering forming a union <i class="fas fa-file-pdf"></i>](https://apps.nlrb.gov/link/document.aspx/09031d45833d3fce) by depriving them of stock options in the company.
+Then, after the initial excitement about the comment or joke has died down, the imagined provocateur edits his tweet to [threaten employees considering forming a union](https://apps.nlrb.gov/link/document.aspx/09031d45833d3fce) by depriving them of stock options in the company.

 He then goes on a press tour, using the performance of this tweet to "illustrate" a wild hatred for organized labor that doesn't actually exist.